danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 Summing up we can define the following terms, which will be used in next parts of this documentation:

 \begin{itemize}
  \item \textbf{Grid:} It is the subdivision of the entire stack of images, with sizes defined by the user.
-They should be powers of two (for increasing performance during border matrix computation which we will see in section~\ref{sec:GenerateBorderMatrix})
  \item \textbf{Block:} It is a single cell of the grid
  \item \textbf{xBlock:} It is the x-coordinate of a block
  \item \textbf{yBlock:} It is the y-coordinate of a block